Module of electronic execution of sales QUIK EES

 The module supports the following price and size transformation algorithms

-- “EES1” algorithm moves all prices in the trade blotter to a specified degree (spread).
-This algorithm is applicable to a client service model where the broker’s remuneration is calculated not as a commission but as a price difference (spread).
-The spread may be set as an absolute value (in pips) or a relative value (as a percentage of the current value) and also separately for bid and offer prices.
-Clients’ orders made on the basis of a changed blotter are automatically forwarded to a trading venue with backward price transformation.
-On the basis of an order filled at the exchange the client makes a transaction with account of a set price spread.
-As all transactions executed at the exchange in this way had been forwarded there from a dedicated company account, this approach may be used to service clients in such markets where it can not provide them with a direct access.
+- EES1 algorithm moves all prices in Level2Quotes to a specified degree (spread).
+This algorithm is applicable to a client service model where the broker’s compensation is charged not as a commission percentage but as a price difference (spread).
+The spread can be set as an absolute value (in pips) or a relative value (as a percentage of the current value) and separately for bid and offer prices.
+Clients’ orders made on the basis of the changed Level2Quotes are automatically forwarded to the exchange market with backward price transformation.
+On the basis of the on-exchange executed order a trade is automatically executed with the client taking account of a preset price spread.
+All transactions executed at the exchange in this way are forwarded from a dedicated company account; therefore this algorithm allows servicing clients on the markets where the broker cannot provide them with a direct access.

-The following possibilities are implemented in the module for improved flexibility:
+The following possibilities are implemented in the module for better flexibility:

-- A possibility to fulfill an order in other currency than the one used at the exchange.
-In this case when such order is put on the exchange the price will be adjusted according the cross rate (market or fixed).
+- Order execution in the currency different from the one used at the exchange.
+In this case, when such an order is forwarded to the exchange, the price is adjusted according to the cross rate (market or fixed).

-- A possibility to fulfill an order at a size which is not divisible by lot sizes traded at the exchange.
-In such case a divisible part is filled at the exchange and the rest inside the module.
-If the order size is less than a lot at the exchange the order is filled inside the module.
+- Order execution by the instrument of a size not multiple of the size of the lot traded at the exchange.
+In such case, a multiple part is executed at the exchange and the rest – in the module.
+If the order size is less than the lot at the exchange, the order is fully executed in the module.

-- A possibility to fulfill a client’s order by one transaction by connecting all transactions to one order.
-In this case one aggregated order will be formed for the purpose of executing the specified size and the price of this transaction will be equal to the average weighted price of all connected orders.
+- The client’s order execution by one transaction by linking all transactions to one order.
+In this case, after execution of the specified size, one aggregated transaction is formed and the price of this transaction will be equal to the average weighted price of all linked orders.

-- A possibility to put up orders in one market asset using various algorithms.
+- Order placement for one market asset by using various algorithms.

-- A possibility to implement an arbitrage strategy - depending on the price situation at one market the module automatically maintains quotes at another OTC market organized by the broker.
+- Arbitrage strategy implementation - depending on the price situation on one of the broker’s own OTC markets, the module automatically maintains quotes on another OTC market organized by the broker.

-- A possibility to make a scheduled change of the basic class and algorithm of transforming prices and sizes for forwarding quotes to a client.
+- Scheduled change of the basic class and algorithm for transforming prices and volumes to forward quotes to the client.

-- A possibility to change algorithm parameters by using a special transaction on a manager’s QUIK Workstation.
+- Algorithm parameters change by using a special transaction on the manager’s QUIK workstation.

 50 GB available hard disk space.